tmtsoftware/esw/docs/src/main/technical/agent-service-tech.md

 ## Agent Introduction

-Agent is an Pekko-based actor which is used to spawn or kill a component on the machine where the Agent is running.
+Agent is a Pekko-based actor which is used to spawn or kill a component on the machine where the Agent is running.
 The Agent must be started on each machine that is available to spawn components.
 At this time, we anticipate this will be primarily ESW machines, but any subsystem that needs to run a Sequencer on their machine (rather than on ESW machines) will also start an Agent.